 How to speak at a Mind the Product conference

 There is one very important rule — no pay to play.
-No one gets on the #mtpcon stage by paying for their slot.
-We have a Chinese wall between our commercial and content discussions and any attempt to link commercials with stage presence falls on deaf ears.
+No one gets on the #mtpcon stage by paying for their slot and any attempt to link commercials with stage presence falls on deaf ears.
 We’ve even walked away from sponsors for making this request.

 Our regulars know that we sometimes feature speakers who happen to work for sponsors but they always get on stage on merit alone.
 It would be foolish for us to discount some of the industry’s best thinkers and speakers because their firms care enough about product management to sponsor the conference.